Albuquerque Property Division Lawyer

 Dividing High-Value or Complex Assets During Divorce

 At the law firm of Stephen P. Eaton, Attorney at Law, our Albuquerque property division attorney has more than 20 years of experience handling New Mexico’s community property laws.
-He can put this experience to work for you in your high-asset or complex divorce.
+He can put this experience to work for you in your complex or high asset divorce in Albuquerque, NM and the surrounding areas.

 - Retirement accounts, including pensions, securities, IRAs and 401(k)s